wentasah/novaboot/README.md

 default, novaboot looks for files named `.novaboot` as described in ["Configuration reading phase"](#configuration-reading-phase).
 Alternatively, configuration file location can be specified with the **-c** switch or with the NOVABOOT\_CONFIG environment variable.
-The configuration file has perl syntax and should set values of certain Perl variables.
+The configuration file has Perl syntax and should set values of certain Perl variables.
 The current configuration can be dumped with the **--dump-config** switch.
 Some configuration variables can be overridden by environment variables